“COVID-19 and the Elderly …and Virtually Essential Care,” sheds light on the pandemic, the effects on the elderly, and the care they require.

 Healthcare workers in any capacity have always been virtually essential; however, the need for caregivers has heightened since the outbreak in earlier 2020.

 Hospital and other healthcare facility workers, and paramedics are on the front lines.
-They see and experience the impact of this pandemic daily.
+As a result, they see and experience the impact of this pandemic daily.

 It is evidence not only of the dire need at this time but also of the compassionate nature many in this group are known to possess.